milanpanyik/portf_project_1/README.md

-# This is my portfolio project at Codecademy
+## This is my take on the Mixed Messages project
-## My project is a Cards Against Humanity Generator
+What I did is a Cards Against Humanity generator.

-To test just copy the code into anything that can run js code, have fun:)
+## What it does
+It generates a random combination of two cards from the deck.

+## How to try
+If you copy the code, you can pretty much try it everywhere you want.